Drepanosauromorpha: Drepanosaurs as basal diapsids

 In 2017, Pritchard and Nesbitt employed a phylogenetic analysis in their description of Avicranium, a new genus of drepanosaur.
-This study found that Drepanosauromorpha was one of the earliest diverging groups of diapsids in the analysis, even more basal than weigeltisaurids (such as Coelurosauravus), tangasaurids (such as Hovasaurus), and younginids (such as Youngina).
-However, they were not found to be as basal as Petrolacosaurus, one of the earliest and most primitive diapsids known.
+This study found that Drepanosauromorpha was one of the earliest diverging groups of neodiapsids in the analysis, even more basal than weigeltisaurids (such as Coelurosauravus), tangasaurids (such as Hovasaurus), and younginids (such as Youngina).
+However, they were not found to be as basal as Petrolacosaurus, one of the earliest and most primitive sauropids known.
 Although drepanosaurs are only known from the late Triassic, this new finding suggests that the first members of the drepanosauromorph lineage may have evolved much earlier, in the Permian (about 260 million years ago).

 An updated version of this analysis, published by Spiekman and colleagues in 2025, recovered the enigmatic Longisquama and Mirasaura as basal drepanosauromorphs.
-The following topology follows Spiekman et al., 2025, with clade names following Renesto et al. 2010:
+The following topology follows Spiekman et al., 2025, with clade names following Renesto et al. 2010: Drepanosaurs were also found to be a group of non-saurian neodiapsids by Jenkins et al. 2026.